AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 	- Removed a hard-coded test IP address from the CountryPersonalisationGroupCriteria implementation
 - 0.1.13
 	- Fixed a [reported issue with loading criteria from assemblies](https://our.umbraco.org/projects/website-utilities/personalisation-groups/issues-and-feedback/76753-anyone-tried-on-74)
+- 0.1.14
+	- Provided an optional boolean parameter to the `ShowToVisitor` extension method allowing the caller to indicate that if no groups have been configured the content should be shown or hidden.
+Previously shown was assumed and this is still the default for this parameter.